 Metallic ornaments from the Longwood collection/Photo by Morgan Horell

-Crafted mainly of glass, they range in size from a few inches to almost two feet.
+Crafted mainly of glass, the ornaments range in size from a few inches to almost two feet!

 Longwood’s largest ornament/Photo by Casey Orlosky

 From classic to modern, all-natural to full glitz, Longwood Gardens offers a treasure trove of Christmas tree ideas.
 See if one of the following beauties can’t help turn your tree into a holiday masterpiece.

 TRADITIONAL CHRISTMAS TREES

 To enter the display, visitors first pass through the East Conservatory, a half-acre, vaulted glass space composed of waterfalls, pools and fountains.
 In December, though, these features pale by comparison to the Christmas tree positioned at the far end of the garden.
 Measuring 24 feet tall, this year’s white fir features winding chains of red balls embellished with hundreds of tear-drop icicles.

 Christmas Tree Idea #1: For high visual impact, take into account the color of your tree’s foliage when selecting your ornaments.
 Place larger balls in the interior of the tree and smaller ones on the outside to create a sense of depth.